estii20/perfect_pointes/TESTING_README.md

 PointeShoe Form: The form needed to be able to get data from the pointe shoe model and the pointe shoe product model.
 So that new data could be entered into the form, it was necessary to get the data and post the cleaned data.
 A thread in copyprogramming.com helped me to fix this (see credits).

 Checkout Success: This view returned the pointe shoe with all the available sizes, widths and colours in the checkout confirmation.
-In the end I managed to get the actual size, width and colour of the shoe purchased.
+In the end I managed to get the actual size, width and colour of the shoe purchased to display in the view.

 Product Page Back to top button not working.
-I tried to research and update this functionality, I found the W3C schools how make a JS button solved this problem for me (see credits).
+I tried to research and update this functionality, I found a code snippet in W3C schools, "How make a JS button" solved this problem for me (see credits).

 Website Logo, Favicon and landing page image were not available throughout the website using the media URL, despite adding the context processor 'django.template.context_processors.media', into the settings.py file.
 I added an image folder to my static folder to contain these images instead and added the tag {% static %} .
 Thanks to my mentor Brian this was easily rectified.

 Loading products from SQLite to Heroku Postgres: As my products were added through the django admin site when deploying the website to Heroku my product database was not there.
 Thanks to the slack channel and the guide on Transferring SQLite to Heroku Postgres I was able to solve this problem.
 [Code Institute Slack Channel](https://code-institute-room.slack.com/files/UPDFEU62U/F02SZ5T16HG/transferring_database_data_from_sqlite_to_heroku_postgres.pdf)

 Profile Page working in production but not in the deployed project.
 I had to save the default profile fields exactly as the elephant SQL table to make the data save correctly.
+Thanks also to Student Support for finding the error 400 on the profile page, as there was an extra "/" in the script causing the problem.

+Email Error 500, thanks again to Student Support who helped resolve the problem with the checkout success which was not triggering an email confirmation.
+It was necessary to add a runtime.txt file to resolve this problem.

+No known bugs were noted.

 [Link to README.md](README.md)